 How Do I Volunteer?

-The St. Louis Arc has a simple five-step process for becoming a volunteer.
+The St. Louis Arc has a simple four-step process for becoming a volunteer.
 Traditionally, this process can be completed within a week:

 - Complete our Volunteer Interest Form